 In line with other music service providers, Harp Academy runs 10 harmonica sessions each complete school term (30 sessions each academic year).
 The dates for every school are published on the Harp Academy website for easy reference and emailed to parents and school staff at the start of each term (Autumn, Spring and Summer).
 It is not uncommon for newcomers to Harp Academy to assume that harmonica lessons take place every week, throughout each term.
 We would respectfully point out that this is not the case.
 We would also emphasise that it is the responsibility of everyone involved with Harp Academy (Harp Academy Staff, Parents, Carers, and Harp Academy’s counterparts at School), to ensure that careful note is made of our termly dates.
 Harp Academy cannot be held responsible for the welfare of children outside its published teaching schedule.

 All lessons must be paid for in advance.
+A subscription is payable for every child participating, whether registered or not.
+A sibling discount is available.
 Full details of lesson costs and how to pay are set out on our How To Pay page.
 Please note that equipment costs are additional.

 Harp Academy does not issue automatic payment reminders.
 It is the parent’s/carer’s responsibility to ensure that lesson subscriptions are kept to date and paid for in advance.
 This can be done termly in full or by monthly standing order.
 Non-payment is taken as an indication that a parent/carer wishes to withdraw their child/children from Harp Academy lessons.
 Harp Academy reserves the right not to teach or include a child in harmonica sessions when a subscription has not been paid.
 Where failure to pay is through reasonable oversight, as soon as any arrears are rectified, and settlement for further lessons is made in advance, a child is welcome to continue harmonica sessions, subject to a place being available.